Institute of Chemical Technology: Fellows of Royal Society

-Till date ICT has produced two fellows of Royal Society out of 60 odd fellows from India.
-One of them is Man Mohan Sharma who has been director of the institute and other is Raghunath Anant Mashelkar, who currently serves as the chancellor.
+Till date ICT has produced three Fellows of Royal Society- Man Mohan Sharma, Raghunath Anant Mashelkar.
 G. D. Yadav, former Vice Chancellor of ICT, Bhalchandra Bhanage, Head of Department of Chemistry and Anant Kapdi, Assistant Professor in the Department of Chemistry, were bestowed with Fellowship of Royal Society of Chemistry.

 Rankings

-Internationally, Institute of Chemical Technology was ranked 227 in Asia on the QS World University Rankings of 2023.
-It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2023, 158 in Asia in 2022 and 153 among emerging economies.
+Internationally, Institute of Chemical Technology was ranked 251–260 in Asia on the QS World University Rankings of 2024 and has been ranked 5th according to the NIRF rankings in Pharmacy Category in the year 2024.
+It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2024, 188 in Asia in 2023 and 153 among emerging economies.

 It was ranked first among the public universities in the Atal Ranking of Institutions on Innovation Achievements (ARIIA) rankings in 2020.
 In 2021, the National Assessment and Accreditation Council (NAAC) ranked ICT among the top 3 institutes in Maharashtra alongside Tata Institute of Social Sciences (TISS) and Tata Institute of Fundamental Research (TIFR).

 Research

-ICT has a strong research culture.
+The ICT has a strong research culture.
 In 2008-09 UGC report notices that the institute generated around ₹50 crores from external sources, which was 8 times the government support.
-Currently, ICT graduates 100 PhDs annually, which is about 10% of India's engineering PhDs.
+Currently, ICT graduates 100 PhDs annually, which is about 10% of India's chemistry and engineering PhDs.

 ICT has strong relationships with the industries and many government as well as industry-sponsored projects take shape in ICT.
 In 2011, the Ministry of Textiles sanctioned ICT as National Center of Excellence in Sportswear with a grant of ₹24.5 crore for researching sports-related apparel and goods.
 With this, ICT has become the first institute in India to conduct research on sports fabrics.
 ICT hosts several research centers within the campus.
 These include DBT-ICT (Department of Biotechnology) Center for Energy Biosciences, ICT-DAE (Department of Atomic Energy) Center for Chemical Engineering Education and Research, UGC Networking Resource Centre in Chemical Engineering, and Center for Green Technology.

+ICT, Mumbai was recently awarded 60 crores from the Department of Science and Technology for establishing the Mumbai Biocluster which involves setting up a Good Manufacturing Practice (GMP) facility, enabling biologics development at an affordable cost.
+The biocluster will serve as an accelerator for startups, academia, MSMEs, and industries, providing state-of-the-art infrastructure and expertise for faster development of biopharmaceutical products.
+With a focus on monoclonal antibodies, vaccines, mRNA technology, and cell & gene therapy, the facility will address key challenges faced during technology scale-up and validation in the drug development phase.